Vue Storefront is now Alokai! Learn More

 };

-Fetching full user profile and using the customQuery parameter to leverage the custom GraphQL query from the previous example.
+Fetching the full user profile and using the customQuery parameter to leverage the custom GraphQL query from the previous example.

 Overwriting the default response interface